 According to the American Counseling Association, counselors are skilled professionals who are trained to help others gain a perspective on their lives, explore options, make decisions, resolve problems, and take action.
 Counselors work with individuals, couples, families, and groups of persons who experience academic, behavioral, career, emotional, interpersonal, and social problems.
 By establishing an effective and trusting helping relationship, a counselor assesses a client's strengths and resources, and helps the client increase life-management skills so that mutually agreed upon goals may be achieved.
+Professional counselors provide counseling to individuals across the continuum of psychological functioning.
+When necessary, they are able to diagnose and treat emotional disorders in conjunction with other mental health professionals.
+In addition, the professional counselor designs prevention and clinical intervention programs for communities of varying size.

 The Community Counseling program is a 60-credit curriculum leading to the Master of Science degree.
-54 required credits include 45 credits of course work in principles and practice of counseling, 3 credits of practicum and 6 credits of internship.
+54 required credits include 45 credits of course work in principles and practice of counseling, 3 credits of practicum, 3 credits of internship, and 3 credits of advanced internship.
 Six credits of electives are offered to provide students with opportunities for additional study in individual areas of interest and for development of skills in dealing with specific client populations.